 Roasted Pork Loin with Pearl Onions

 Mild-tasting pearl onions are about the size of marbles, and frozen ones don't require peeling.
 When buying pork, look for meat that's pink with a thin layer of fat on top.
+To make a true comfort-food meal, add fluffy mashed potatoes to the plate.

 - 1 boneless center-cut pork loin roast (2 pounds)